Polymer/polymer/CONTRIBUTING.md

         git submodule init
         git submodule update

-2. Development happens on the `dev` branch.
+2. Development happens on the `master` branch.
 Get yourself on it!

-        git checkout dev
+        git checkout master

 That's it for the one time setup.
 Now you're ready to make a change.